Image Source: http://lincoln.ne.gov/city/pworks/watrshed/educate/barrel/artist/

 Call For Artists:

 - Complete the Rain Barrel Art Review Application.
-Forms must be recieved by Friday, September 13.
+Forms must be received by Friday, February 12.

 Decorating Your Barrel:

 Each selected school or community group will receive:

 - 1 pre-assembled white or blue plastic rain barrel

 - 2 cans of white primer for basecoat

 - 2 cans of clear sealant as topcoat

 Participants are responsible for providing all other paint and supplies.
 Once the barrel has been primed, any paint can be used.
 All materials must be suitable for long-term outdoor use.

 All barrels must be dropped off at Kalmia Gardens on Saturday, April 9, from 9:00 AM - 9:30 AM.

 Barrels will be judged at the Earth Day/Duck Cup event from 10:00 AM - 2:00 PM.
 Judging will be according to popular vote for 1st, 2nd, and 3rd place in two divisions (school or community group).
 Winners will be notified the week of April 11.